oemof/tespy/docs/modules/fluid_properties.rst

 Fluid mixtures
 ++++++++++++++
-TESPy provides suppport for three types of mixtures:
+TESPy provides support for three types of mixtures:

 - ideal: Mixtures for gases only.
 - ideal-cond: Mixture for gases with condensation calculation for water share.